 Grey wolf

 LIVING HABITS

 The grey wolf is a night-active animal, and the most typical way for them to find food is to hunt in packs for moose.
-A pack of wolves consists of a dominant male and a female (the so-called alpha pair) and their young offspring.
-However, most of the wolves in Finland live the life of a solitary wanderer, even though the ultimate goal for them must be to find a partner and a suitable habitat.
+A pack of wolves consists of a male and a female and their young offspring.
+As the family grows, some young ones separate from the pack and start looking for a partner and a suitable habitat.
 The grey wolf also preys on rabbits and beavers, and eats carrion too.
 The grey wolf breeds mostly in the eastern parts of Finland, as the wolves wander across the Russian border into the country.
 The grey wolf can be found throughout Finland nowadays.
 They live wherever their main source of food, deer, lives.
 As a timid animal, the wolf appreciates wide, peaceful wilderness, but as humans spread deeper into the woods, the wolves have also had to adapt to the presence of man.
-Unfortunately, some individual young wolves have even learned to search for food in yards and pastures.
+Wolves that move near human settlements are most often solitary wolves searching for their territory.

 PROTECTION

 Grey wolves have been persecuted for the damages they cause to livestock and game animals, and only a few wolves existed in Finland in the 1920’s.
 Until 1970’s a bounty was paid for killing a wolf.
 In 1973. the grey wolf became a protected species outside reindeer husbandry districts, and the protective measures were gradually increased; nowadays the game administration may allow special permits for killing otherwise protected wolves to minimize substantial damages.
-In 2020, the estimated wolf population was about 216 – 246 individuals in Finland.
+In recent years, the wolf population in Finland has been estimated to be around 300 individuals.
 After the grey wolf became a protected species, the state started compensating damages caused by wolves.
 These compensations are one of the ways the co-living of people and large predators can be mitigated.
 The compensation system has changed over the years.
 Earlier the reindeer herders were paid compensation only for the reindeers that were found after the wolves killed them.
 Since it is not possible to locate all lost reindeers, 1,5 times the value of the reindeer is now compensated for every individual found killed by large predators.
 On top of that, based on mathematical approximations, the state compensates some of the calves that are lost during the summer season.
 Despite, large predators might still cause substantial economical damages to reindeer herders.

 ADAPTING TO WINTER

 The grey wolf is active throughout the year.
 Their thick fur coating keeps them warm, and eating carrion helps with the otherwise scarce nutrition in the winter.
 Travelling in deep snow the members of the pack step one after the other on the foot trace left by the former one.
-This method also saves energy.
+This way they save energy.

+Grey wolf